-With a philosophy based on the concepts of striving for excellence in the classroom, reaching out in the community and team achievement on the field, 10th-year head coach Craig Gibson has led the Mercer baseball program to great success during his tenure including a Top-100 ranking as a program by D1Baseball.com.
+With a philosophy based on the concepts of striving for excellence in the classroom, reaching out in the community and team achievement on the field, 13-year head coach Craig Gibson has led the Mercer baseball program to unparalleled success during his tenure including a Top-100 ranking as a program by D1Baseball.com.

 The Bears kept their string of recent success going in 2012 with yet another stellar season on the diamond.
 The squad finished with a 38-21 overall record and in the process set a new program record for most regular season wins, with 37, breaking the old mark of 36 back in 1981.
 The Orange and Black clinched a spot in the A-Sun Championship on the final day of the regular season, marking Mercer’s seventh-straight appearance in the conference postseason tournament.
 The young 2012 Bears squad also showed they aren’t afraid of the big boys, notching wins over eventual ACC and SEC champions Georgia Tech and Mississippi State, respectively.

 2012 also brought multiple individual awards for players coach by Gibson.
-Redshirt sophomore Nick Backlund shined in his first year at Mercer and was named to the Louisville Slugger All-American first team, the NCBWA All-America second team, ABCA/Rawlings All-South Region second team and the ABCA/Rawlings All-South Region first team.
+Sophomore Nick Backlund shined in his first year at Mercer and was named to the Louisville Slugger All-American first team, the NCBWA All-America second team, ABCA/Rawlings All-South Region second team and the ABCA/Rawlings All-South Region first team.
 Freshman Chesny Young made history as he was the first Mercer player named the A-Sun Conference Freshman of the Year.
 Young was also named to the Louisville Slugger Freshmen All-American Team while sophomore Derrick Workman was voted onto the A-Sun All-Conference first team and A-Sun Academic All-Conference first team.

 After all the success the Bears had in 2010, you would think 2011 would be destined to be a down year for Mercer, but that was hardly the case.
 Mercer finished the campaign with a 39-20 overall record and a runner-up finish in the A-Sun Championship.
-The Bears 39 wins tied a program record for most wins in a single-season and their 77 wins over the past two campaigns puts the Orange and Black in a tie for the 28th most wins in the nation over that two-year period.
+The Bears 39 wins is tied for the second-most wins in a single-season in program history while their 77 wins over the 2010 and 2011 campaigns was tied for the 28th most wins in the nation over that two-year period.

 Despite losing to Belmont in the Championship round of the 2011 A-Sun Championship, Mercer finished its season with a No. 56 ranking in the National Ratings Percentage Index (RPI).
 Under Gibson, multiple Bears received postseason distinction including juniors Jacob Tanis and Brandon Love who were named to the A-Sun All-Conference first team.
 Tanis was also named a National Collegiate Baseball Writers Association (NCBWA) second team All-American while catcher Austin Barrett and outfielder Derrick Workman were tabbed Freshman All-Americans.

 After a steady climb during the first six seasons of his tenure, Gibson’s efforts finally came to fruition in 2010 as he has guided the Bears to a 38-win season and the program’s first-ever NCAA Tournament appearance.
-Despite the preseason doubters, the 2010 season proved to be the most storied of the program’s 62-year history.
+Despite the preseason doubters, the 2010 season proved to be one of the most storied of the program’s 62-year history.
 Predicted to finish tied for sixth in the A-Sun Baseball Preseason Poll, Gibson guided Mercer to a 38-24 overall record and a 16-11 mark in conference play.
-The 38 wins were the second-most in program history while Mercer’s 16 conference victories were the most since a 19-11 A-Sun mark in 1999.
+The 38 wins were the fourth-most in a single-season in program history while Mercer’s 16 conference victories were the most since a 19-11 A-Sun mark in 1999.

 Gibson, who garnered 2010 Georgia Dugout Club Division I Coach of the Year and 2010 SoutheasternBaseball.com Atlantic Sun Coach of the Year honors, directed the Orange and Black to their fourth Atlantic Sun Championship in program history and a No. 4 seed in the NCAA Atlanta Regional.
 The Bears didn’t stop there, however, as they defeated No. 3 seed Elon for their first-ever NCAA Tournament victory and took eventual Atlanta Regional champion Alabama down to the wire in a 5-3 defeat.